-This unit is manufactured with a rubber roof material with 7 mm decking that includes a radius fiberglass top wrap.
-A one piece molded fiberglass is installed in the front goose neck area of your coach.
+This unit is manufactured with a 7mm rubber roof material.
+Optional is a gel-coated fiberglass roof and top wrap.
 Proper care and routine maintenance of your roof is necessary for trouble-free performance.
 See chapter 14 for cleaning instructions.
-A gel-coated fiberglass roof with 1⁄4" foam insulation is optional in place of the standard rubber roof.

-On this model, the roof rack and two piece ladder may also be standard features.
+On this model, the ladder is an optional feature.
 The ladder will assist you in gaining access to the roof for routine inspections and maintenance.